- Sources

 CREATE PUBLICATION mage_pub FOR ALL TABLES;

-with the name of the table you want to replicate. -
+Replace some_schema with the schema of the table and some_table_name with the name of the table you want to replicate.

 SELECT * FROM pg_publication_tables;